adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ## Environment variables
 You must keep your production environment variables secure and do not keep them alongside your application code.
 If you are using a deployment platform like Cleavr, Heroku, and so on, you must manage environment variables from their web dashboard.

-When deploying your code on a bare-bones server, you can keep your environment variables inside the `.env` file.
+When deploying your code on a basic server, you can keep your environment variables inside the `.env` file.
 The file can also live outside the application codebase.
 Make sure to inform AdonisJS about its location using the `ENV_PATH` environment variable.

 ```sh
 cd build